yutongxie58/html-math-website/README.md

 # Math the Fun Way Website

 ## Overview
-Welcome to the "Math the Fun Way" website!
+This is a home page for "Math the Fun Way" website.
 This project is a dynamic web platform aimed at making math learning interactive and enjoyable.

 ## Features
 - User-friendly navigation with a vibrant design.